MicrosoftDocs/fabric-docs/docs/data-factory/lookup-activity.md

 ms.date: 03/16/2023
 ---

-# Use the lookup activity to lookup data from a data source
+# Use the Lookup activity to lookup data from a data source

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.